Projective Cyclic Groups in Higher Dimensions: Introduction

-Observe that when $k = 1$ we are in the context of the complex hyperbolic geometry and in this case the corresponding $(1,l)$-spheres are homeomorphic to the sphere $\Bbb{S}^{2l-1}$ and the $(1,l)$-ball is the model for the geometry.
+Observe the case $k=1$ correspond to the context of the complex hyperbolic geometry and in this case the (1,l)-sphere is homeomorphic to the $2l-1$-sphere and the $(1,l)$-ball is a model of the complex hyperbolic geometry.
 With this in mind we finally state our results.